 Taking childcare vouchers as part of a salary sacrifice arrangement involves altering your work contract to give up a portion of your earnings.
-This may affect future calculations of pensions, redundancy pay, statutory maternity pay, paternity pay, shared parental pay.
-You should get advice on these employment law aspects before deciding to take vouchers so you fully understand how they may affect you in the future.
+This may affect future calculations of pensions, redundancy pay, statutory maternity pay, paternity pay, shared parental pay, parental bereavement pay (and ,in light of some of the Government measures introduced during the coronavirus outbreak, other Government income-replacement schemes).
+You should get advice on these employment law aspects before deciding to take vouchers, so that you fully understand how they may affect you in the future.

 What other conditions are there?